 Here’s what I did.

-These are the ingredients I used for the cake.
+I used these ingredients for the cake.

 Measure out 1 1/2 cups cake mix to use for crust layer.
 Set aside remaining cake mix for later use.
 Mix 1 1/2 cups cake mix, flour, eggs, yeast and water.